 \section{A version of Riemann-Lebesgue lemma}

 In this appendix, we provide a version of the Riemann-Lebesgue lemma for products of stochastic processes for which a bound on the supremum and increments is available.
-In the context of the present paper, the following proposition is used in Section~\ref{sec:cross} to show that the time-integral of the product of processes living in different time-frames vanishes.
+In the context of the present paper, the following proposition is used in Section~\ref{sec:cross} to determine the behaviour of the time-integral of the product of processes living in different time-frames.